PJM Glossary

 Demand Resource

-A resource with a demonstrated capability to provide a reduction in demand or otherwise control load.
-A Demand Resource may be an existing or planned resource.
+A resource with a capacity commitment to reduce load when dispatched by PJM.
+A demand resource may be an existing or planned resource.

 Demand Resource Factor (DR Factor)